 Sprouted Mung Bowl with Coconut Quinoa & Beet Tahini

 - 2 tablespoons balsamic vinegar

 - sea salt and ground pepper, to taste

 COCONUT QUINOA INGREDIENTS

-½ cup finely diced shallots (from roughly 2 medium shallots)
+- ½ cup finely diced shallots (1 large shallot)

 *This post was created in partnership with USA Pulses and Pulse Canada.
 All opinions/endorsements are my own.
 Thanks for supporting!